attorney wills trusts attorney wills trusts

 9. What should you consider when selecting an attorney for estate planning?

-Look for attorneys specializing in estate planning, check their credentials, certifications like CTFA, and ask about their experience, process, fees, and client communication during the initial consultation.
+Look for attorneys specializing in estate planning, check their credentials, and certifications like CTFA, and ask about their experience, process, fees, and client communication during the initial consultation.

 10. What role do attorneys play in ensuring a legally sound estate plan?